OpenBadges User Documentation

 - development in progress (MDL-35073)

 The code is available on github at totara/openbadges.
-You can use it to install your own site (please don't use this code on a production site yet, this is still work in progress!), or you can try out our test site at openbadgestotara.
-This test site has the external backpack connections and admin access disabled, but you can play around as a teacher (to create badges) or a student (to earn them).
+You can use it to install your own site (please don't use this code on a production site yet, this is still work in progress!).

 Using Open Badges Feature